sanger-pathogens/assorted-sub-workflows/README.md

 - The pipeline will automatically build reference and alignment indexes if it doesn't find them in the same directory as the supplied `--reference`, written into the folders `bowtie2/` or `bwa/` depending on whether the alignment of reads is made using Bowtie2 or BWA-MEM.

 ## Phylogenetic tree building

+## Credit and Contact

+THis software is actively developed by the PaM Informatics team of the Parasites and Microbe Programme at the Wellcome Sanger Institute (Hinxton, UK).

+For any queries, use our helpdesk [request portal](https://jira.sanger.ac.uk/servicedesk/customer/portal/16) (for Sanger staff) or contact us at pam-informatics@sanger.ac.uk.

+Copyright (C) 2023,2024 Genome Research Ltd.